-After you say the trigger phrase (‘Hey, Siri’ or ‘Hey, Google’) you will ask your assistant a question or to perform an internet search.
-At that moment, an automatic speech recognition (ASR) functionality will input the query, detecting the spoken language, the keywords, and the context of the sentence.
+After you say the trigger phrase (‘Hey, Siri’ or ‘Hey, Google’), you will ask your assistant a question or perform an internet search.
+At that moment, an automatic speech recognition (ASR) functionality will input the query, detecting the spoken language, keywords, and sentence context.

 Optimizing for voice search?!

 Voice searches do come to satisfy a rising need for immediacy.
 So, as an end-user, it’s quite convenient to just ask your smart assistant a question and receive an answer on the spot.